-Mr. Pearson emails the weekly Itinerary and posts it on the main Band website, which contains the students’ schedule and the location of the game or event, usually with a maps or driving directions attached.
-We also try to put directions on the booster website at www.spiritofsaginawband.org as well as our director website at https://spiritofsaginaw.weebly.com/
+Mr. Pearson posts weekly Itinerary on the main Band website, which contains the students’ schedule and the location of the game or event.
+The itinerary is also emailed out in the weekly marching season newsletter as well as sent out via the booster remind groups.

 How do I know if my student made the marching show or not?